Seysande/Seysande/README.md

 Hi, I’m @Trevor
-4th year undergraduate student working towards a BS in Genetics and a minor in biochemistry
+4th year undergraduate student working towards a BS in Genetics and a minor in Biochemistry